Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Goes over a **private** network
   * Takes at least a month to establish
   * Speeds from 50Mbps to 500Mbps can also be accessed via an APN partner
-  * 100 Gbps is now featuring in select locations
   * **DX Connections are NOT encrypted!**
   * Use an `IPSec S2S VPN` connection over a VIF to add encryption in transit